tsgates/arch-wiki-markdown/wiki/St.md

 Installation
 ------------

 Download the st or st-git package from the AUR.
-Then, as a non-root user, run:

-    $ makepkg -i

-while in the directory of the saved PKGBUILD.
-All the files will be retrieved, and the package will be built and installed.

 Configuration
 -------------